 8. Work at fulfilling your mate’s emotional needs.
 When a person’s most important emotional needs are met, they feel content and fulfilled.
 Conversely, when a person’s most important emotional needs are not being met, they feel empty, lonely, unfulfilled, or frustrated.
 Granted, every person has the responsibility to try and meet their own needs, but you can help.
 Making a concerted effort to help fulfill the most important emotional needs of your mate will go a long way toward building a happy relationship.
 As you work to discover and help fill the needs of your partner you will find that your own needs are also being met.
 This is truly a win for everyone involved.

 9. Be ready to forgive.
 We all make mistakes and when we do we appreciate it when the people we care about give us the benefit of the doubt.
 Well, this is a two way street and we should be willing to forgive when the opportunity arises.
-It’s been said that a great relationship is made up of two good forgivers.
+It’s been said that a happy relationship is made up of two good forgivers.
 One of the ways we can show a forgiving attitude is by not holding unrealistic expectations.
 This takes into account the fact that no one is perfect and sets the stage for built in forgiveness.
-Anything that fosters feelings of togetherness helps build your relationship and that is exactly what a forgiving attitude does.
+Anything that fosters feelings of togetherness helps build your happy relationship and that is exactly what a forgiving attitude does.

 10. Cultivate an attitude of gratitude.
 Any relationship worth building up and strengthening is something to be deeply grateful for.
 After all, you could be alone!
 Having an attitude of gratitude means that your partner will know that you appreciate them.
 Your appreciation will be obvious in your words and actions, and they will never need to question your feelings in this.
 Gratitude is like a big giant security blanket that will transform the overall feel of your relationship.
 Being thankful for your mate every single day is one of the most empowering things you can do to build a truly exceptional relationship.